Teaching Scholarships & Grants

 Deadline: 1st February in the year of awarding (2016, 2018, 2020...)

 This award from The University of Montana Western is for students of art.
-It is a fund set up in honor of Mary Baker Emerick.
-Available only to female students who intend to study for a Bachelor's Degree in Secondary Education while choosing art as their major.
+It is a fund set up in honor of Mary Baker Emerick and available only to female students who intend to study for a Bachelor's Degree in Secondary Education while choosing art as their major.
 Alternatively, they can be studying a degree in Visual Arts with a focus or minors in art and crafts business and art therapy.
 The value of the award presently stands at $2000 and is awarded to up to ten individuals every year.
-More information here.
+Cick here for information on the UMW Mary Baker Emerick Art Scholarships.

 GPA: 2.5 or above